-We have received orphan drug designation from the FDA for four indications for our product candidates, which are our ready-to-use glucagon for Post-Bariatric Hypoglycemia, or PBH, and congenital hyperinsulinism, or CHI, and our ready-to-use diazepam for acute repetitive seizures and Dravet Syndrome.
-We have also received orphan drug designation from the EMA for Noninsulinoma Pancreatogenous Hypoglycaemia Syndrome, or NIPHS, which includes patients with PBH.
-We intend to pursue such designation for others in specific orphan indications in which there is a medically plausible basis for its use.
+We have received orphan drug designation from the FDA for four indications for our product candidates, which are our ready-to-use glucagon for PBH and CHI, and our ready-to-use diazepam for acute repetitive seizures and Dravet syndrome.
+We have also received orphan drug designation from the EMA for our ready-to-use glucagon for Noninsulinoma Pancreatogenous Hypoglycaemia Syndrome, or NIPHS, which includes patients with PBH.
+We intend to pursue such designation for others in specific orphan indications in which there is an unmet medical need.
 Under the Orphan Drug Act of 1983, the FDA may designate a product candidate as an orphan drug if it is intended to treat a rare disease or condition, which is generally defined as having a patient population of fewer than 200,000 individuals in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
 Orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and user-fee waivers.
 After the FDA grants orphan drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
 Although we intend to seek orphan drug designation for certain additional indications, we may never receive such designation.
 Moreover, obtaining orphan drug designation for one indication does not mean we will be able to obtain such designation for another indication.